thanhqtran/imf.qpm/README.md

 IMF's Quarterly Projection Model

 - Credits to IRIS Solutions team [(IRIS Toolbox)](https://github.com/IRIS-Solutions-Team/IRIS-Toolbox)
-- The codes are obtained from IMFx MPAFx Monetary Policy Analysis and Forecasting on EdX.
+- The codes are obtained from [IMFx MPAFx Monetary Policy Analysis and Forecasting](https://www.imf.org/en/Capacity-Development/Training/ICDTC/Courses/MPAFx) on EdX.

+Please go to the site and enroll if you are interested.

 ---